orf/django-docker-box/README.md

 `docker-compose run oracle`

 To run the test suite against it.
+All other databases support different versions, however Oracle does not.

 ### Utilities